Paingouin/ModernCPPSeed/README.md

 I will explain everything you need to know, step by step, to have a cozy space to work.

-The principle is that you only have to add your folder with your .cpp/.h files, choose of you want an executable/a lib, your dependencies and that's it.
+The principle is that you only have to add your folder with your .cpp/.h files, choose if you want an executable/a lib, your dependencies and that's it.

-Here, what I call a batches is an executable, and a library is a static or dynamic library used by the batches.
+NOTE : what I call a batch is an executable, and a library is a static or dynamic library used by the batches.

 ## How CMake works
+You can skip this section if you know how to invoke cmake and your compiler.

 Cmake is a build system generator.
 It is used to create all the things  the compilers/linkers etc.. will need to create the wanted binaries.

 When invoking CMake, it will read the *CMakeLists.txt* files in our project, set all the settings/paths he will give to our tools and voilà.